fadion/aria/README.md

 let price = "円500"
 ```

 String concatenation is handled with the `+` operator.
-Concats between a string and another data type will resut in a runtime error.
-You'll have to use the `Type` library module to convert a data type to string.
+Concats between a string and another data type will result in a runtime error.

 ```swift
 let name = "Tony" + " " + "Stark"
 ```

 Additionally, strings are treated as enumerables.
-They support subscript, iteration in `for in` loops and most of the library's array functions.
+They support subscripting and iteration in `for in` loops.

 ```swift
 "howdy"[2] // "w"